OpenClaw Security Hardening Guide for VPS Deployments

 Does sandboxing make OpenClaw completely safe?

 No. Sandboxing reduces risk, but it is not a perfect security boundary.
-It is still important to restrict tools, protect secrets, update software, review plugins, and avoid exposing the Gateway publicly.
+You still need strong authentication, private access, updates, restricted tools, and protected secrets.

 Can multiple users share one OpenClaw Gateway?

 Only if they are in the same trust boundary.
-If users are mutually untrusted, belong to different customers, or should not share the same credentials and tool permissions, use separate Gateways, OS users, or VPS instances.
+If users, customers, teams, or projects should not share the same credentials and tools, use separate Gateways, OS users, or VPS instances.

 How often should I run an OpenClaw security audit?

-Run a security audit after installation, after changing configuration, after enabling new integrations, after exposing any network surface, and as part of regular maintenance.
+Run a security audit after installation, after configuration changes, after adding integrations, after exposing any network surface, and as part of regular maintenance.

 Final Recommendation